FlawlessNa/Legends/README.md

 - [ ] Investigate why sometimes the bot spams ultimate.
 Is it because the ultimate key is not released properly?
 - [ ] Cleanup party rebuffing and fix for both same-process and multi-process situations
 - [ ] Improve client_handler to avoid need of updating window title on every game update
 - [ ] Customized icon location threshold and refresh acceptance threshold for each buff individually
+- [ ] Handling of in-game Macros efficiently
+- [ ] Better logging of the DCCompatibleObject error -> definitely related to thread-safety.
+  - Investigation suggests take_screenshot is process-safe, but not thread-safe IF the handle is the same.

 ## Performance Branch
 - [ ] Re-implement all former DecisionGenerators into DecisionMakers